Charity Adams Earley: Fighting segregation and racism in the Army

-Growing up in the south, Adams experienced the hardships of segregation.
+Growing up in the South, Adams experienced the hardships of segregation.
 When she entered the Army, she still faced discrimination but was not afraid to speak up and fight for desegregation in the Army.
 One of the first battles Adams fought for equality was when the Army proposed segregating the training regiment.
 When she was told she would head one of the segregated regiments, she refused.
 The Army subsequently decided against creating separate regiments.

-On another occasion, when a general stated, "I'm going to send a white first lieutenant down here to show you how to run this unit", then Major Adams responded, "Over my dead body, sir."
+On another occasion, when a general stated, "I'm going to send a white first lieutenant down here to show you how to run this unit", then-Major Adams responded: "Over my dead body, sir."
 The general threatened to court-martial her for disobeying orders.
 She then began to file charges against him for using "language stressing racial segregation" and ignoring a directive from Allied headquarters.
 They both dropped the matter, and the general later came to respect Adams.

 When the Red Cross tried to donate equipment for a new segregated recreation center, Adams refused it because her unit had been sharing the recreation center with white units.

 Adams encouraged her battalion to socialize with white men coming back from the front and even the residents of wherever they were stationed.
 She wanted to create comradeship between enlisted personnel and officers and ease the tensions of racism.

 Educator

 After her service in the Army, she earned a master's degree in psychology from Ohio State University.
-She then worked at the Veterans Administration in Cleveland, Ohio, but soon left to teach at the Miller Academy of Fine Arts.
-She moved to Nashville, Tennessee and was the director of student personnel at Tennessee A&I College.
+Next she worked at the Veterans Administration in Cleveland, Ohio, but soon left to teach at the Miller Academy of Fine Arts.
+She moved to Nashville and was the director of student personnel at Tennessee A&I College.
 She then moved to Georgia and became the director of student personnel and assistant professor of education at Georgia State College.
+Later she served on the board of trustees at Sinclair Community College in Dayton, Ohio.
+Dayton Public Schools also named one of their schools the "Charity Adams Earley Girls Academy" in her honor.

 Community service

 Adams devoted much of her post-war life to community service.
 She served on the Board of Directors of Dayton Power and Light, the Dayton Metro Housing Authority, the Dayton Opera Company, the Board of Governors of the American Red Cross, and the Board of Trustees of Sinclair Community College.
-She volunteered for United Way, the United Negro College Fund, the Urban League, and the YWCA.
+She volunteered for NAACP, United Way, the United Negro College Fund, the Urban League, and the YWCA.
 She also co-directed the Black Leadership Development Program.